-- 10.1.
+- 10.1.1.
 The Council has a long-established process in place to identify the principal risks that may influence or impact on the delivery of services.
 The process requires judgements to be made on the likelihood and impact of a potential risk and enables the Council to develop and implement appropriate controls to manage or mitigate these risks to reduce the impact on the Council.
-The Council maintains a Corporate Risk Register which is updated at least annually and reviewed during the year by officers, and Members, including the Finance & Audit Committee, which is charged with maintaining an overview of the Council's risk and governance framework. - 10.2.
-The next table sets out the identified key risks to the achievement of the Council's strategic priorities in 2020/21:
+The Council maintains a Corporate Risk Register which is updated at least annually and reviewed during the year by officers and the Finance & Audit Committee, which is charged with maintaining an overview of the Council's risk and governance framework. - 10.1.2.
+The next table sets out the identified key risks to the achievement of the Council's strategic priorities in 2021/22:

-Key risks to the achievement of the Council's strategic priorities in 2020/21 Risk Assessed Risk Score Mitigating Actions Target Risk Score for year end Continued review reserves and working balance to assess financial sustainability and appropriateness as a means to manage cash flow, future requirements and unexpected events.
+Key risks to the achievement of the Council's strategic priorities in 2021/22 Risk Assessed Risk Score Mitigating Actions Target Risk Score for year end Ongoing financial viability of the Council 12 Continued review reserves and working balance to assess financial sustainability and appropriateness as a means to manage cash flow, future requirements and unexpected events.
 Continuation of the Council's financial strategy objectives and the core principles that underpin these.
-Ongoing financial ng Strategy once the outcomes Funding Review and Retain Scheme design are known.
-Development of a new Medium Term Financial Strategy once the outcomes of the Fair Funding Review and Retained Business Rates Scheme design are known. viability of the Council 12 Continued maintenance of the Medium-Term Financial Plan and in-year modelling.
-9 Continuation of the programme of development for the council's Financial Management System.
+Development of a new Medium Term Financial Strategy once the outcomes of the Fair Funding Review and Retained Business Rates Scheme design are known.
+Continued maintenance of the Medium Term Financial Plan and in-year modelling.
+Continuation of the programme of development for the council's Financial Management System.
 Monitoring of performance measures to assess compliance with budget monitoring arrangements.
-Proactive response to central government consultations on funding for local government.
+12 Proactive response to central government consultations on funding for local government.